-- The SMB threshold found here corresponds to a transient global mean and GrIS warming of 3.4 K and 3.2 K above preindustrial, respectively.
-Our global mean warming threshold is at the high end of previous ice sheet modelling studies with climate forcing (a) calculated offline with GCMs (3.1 K, Gregory and Huybrechts, 2006) (b) interactively calculated with regional models or intermediate complexity ESM (1.6-3 K, Robinson et al., 2012; Levermann et al., 2013; Gregory and Huybrechts, 2006; Höning et al., 2023).
-We highlight however that in our forcing method the SMB has not fully equilibrated with - 320 the climate, and a more sustained warming of 3.4 K above pre-industrial would likely result in a lower SMB as the snow pack deteriorates (ablation area expansion, less refreezing capacity).
-To properly determine a global mean warming threshold for complete GrIS melt would require running further CESM2/CISM2 fully or asynchronously coupled experiments, which is computationally too expensive and out of the scope of this study.
+The SMB threshold found here corresponds to a transient global mean and GrIS warming of 3.4 and 3.2 K above pre-industrial levels, respectively.
+Our global mean warming threshold is at the high end of previous ice sheet modelling studies with climate forcing (a) calculated offline with GCMs (3.1 K, Gregory and Huybrechts, 2006) and (b) interactively calculated with regional models or an intermediate-complexity ESM (1.6-3 K, Robinson et al., 2012; Levermann et al., 2013; Gregory and Huybrechts, 2006; Höning et al., 2023).
+We highlight however that in our forcing method the SMB has not fully equilibrated with the climate and more sustained warming of 3.4 K above pre-industrial levels would likely result in a lower SMB as the snowpack deteriorates (ablation area expansion, less refreezing capacity).
+To properly determine a global mean warming threshold for complete GrIS melt would require running further CESM2-CISM2 assessments fully or asynchronously coupled experiments, which is computationally too expensive and out of the scope of this study.

-4.2 GrIS tipping point behaviour
+4.2 GrIS tipping-point behaviour